Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: The Agent-OSI Architecture

 L4 supports value exchange for pay-per-use agent services.
 It covers pricing, usage metering, payment challenges, receipts, and escrow-based settlement flows.
 Metering semantics are defined by the service's capability/contract (L6) and cryptographically bound to the quote/receipt.
 We treat HTTP 402 (Payment Required) as an application-level payment challenge (similar in spirit to HTTP 401 for authentication): a service may return 402 to indicate that a request is valid but requires payment before execution \cite{ietf_http_semantics}.

 In Agent-OSI, a 402 response includes a structured quote and a receipt specification so that a client agent can pay and present proof of payment in a standard way.
-The intent is not to standardize a new network-layer protocol, but to provide a thin, Web-compatible interface that can trigger multiple settlement backends (escrow contracts, streaming payments, L2 receipts, or signed off-chain receipts) while remaining interoperable across agent implementations.
+The intent is not a new network-layer protocol, but a thin, Web-compatible interface that can trigger multiple settlement backends while remaining interoperable across agent implementations.